Pup Academy Season 3 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 In an alternative reality, a man by the name of Charlie founded a school where pups may acquire the knowledge and abilities they’ll need to develop into adult dogs.

-Charlie, the main character of the story, is the person who creates a puppy school in his other reality.
+Charlie, the main character of the story, is the one who creates a puppy school in his other reality.

 In order for the pups to develop into adult dogs, he wants to teach and train them.
 Then he gives his grandson instructions to assist him in his work and to raise and train three pups.
-He was in charge of Corazon, Spark, and Whiz.
+He had been in charge of Corazon, Spark, and Whiz.

+Because of the Canis Primus constellation, the bond between people and dogs is progressively eroding; as foretold, it will take a stray dog to mend it.
+They are now the charge of locating the dog and taking back the connection.